ClickCeaseChile Wildlife Safari Guide - Natural World Safaris

 Puma

 The puma – also known as the cougar, mountain lion, panther or catamount – is the world’s most adaptable big cat.
-The species can be found all the way from the Canadian Rockies to the tip of South America, making its home in a variety of forests, deserts, steppes, scrublands, grasslands and mountainous areas.
+The puma species can be found all the way from the Canadian Rockies to the tip of South America, making its home in a variety of forests, deserts, steppes, scrublands, grasslands and mountainous areas.
 There are plenty of places where one can spot a puma, but it is the dense cloud forest of Mashpi that offer by far the best puma tracking experience in Ecuador.
 Another cat that patrols the cloud forests of Mashpi is the ocelot, stealthy, nocturnal and incredibly beautiful with its spotted coat.
 This medium-sized cat is an excellent hunter of rodents like agouti, mice and squirrels and also of birds and snakes.
 There is an exceptionally high density of cats in the Torres del Paine National Park thanks to an abundance of prey, a vast area to roam uninhabited by humans, and the fact that it is strictly forbidden to hunt pumas in Chile.
 Pumas in Patagonia tend to be bigger than the North American ones due to the favourable living conditions.

 Sl Chile Puma Credit Pie Aerts